BrenoTeixeira/health_insurance_ranking/README.md

 **Cumulative Gain Curve**

 <img src='images/readme/cumulative_gain.png'/>
-The curve above tells us that if we are able contact 40% of the population (sorted by the propensity score), we can reach 90% of the customers that are interested in vehicle insurance.
+The curve above tells us that if we can contact 40% of the population (sorted by the propensity score), we can reach 90% of the customers who are interested in vehicle insurance.
 </br><br/>

 **Lift Curve**

 <img src='images/readme/lift_curve.png'/>

 In the curve above, for 20% of our sorted data, we have a lift of almost 3.
-This means that: if we contact the top 20% of customers, we can expect to reach three times more interested customers than we would by contacting the same number of customers randomly.
+This means that, if we contact the top 20% of customers, we can expect to reach three times more interested customers than we would by contacting the same number of customers randomly.
 </br><br/>

 ## 7.1.
 CEO Questions